Unsaturated fat

-An unsaturated fat is a fat or fatty acid in which there is at least one double bond within the fatty acid chain.
+An unsaturated fat is a fat or fatty acid in which there is at least one double bond within the fatty acid chain, which makes the fatty acid chain, which is basically a chain of hydrocarbons, an alkene.
 A fatty acid chain is monounsaturated if it contains one double bond, and polyunsaturated if it contains more than one double bond.

-Where double bonds are formed, hydrogen atoms are subtracted from the carbon chain.
-Thus, a saturated fat has no double bonds, has the maximum number of hydrogens bonded to the carbons, and therefore is "saturated" with hydrogen atoms.
-In cellular metabolism, unsaturated fat molecules contain somewhat less energy (i.e., fewer calories) than an equivalent amount of saturated fat.
-The greater the degree of unsaturation in a fatty acid (i.e., the more double bonds in the fatty acid) the more vulnerable it is to lipid peroxidation (rancidity).
+A saturated fat has no carbon-to-carbon double bonds, so the maximum possible number of hydrogen is bonded to carbon, and thus, is considered to be "saturated" with hydrogen atoms.
+To form carbon-to-carbon double bonds, hydrogen atoms are removed from the carbon chain.
+In cellular metabolism, unsaturated fat molecules contain less energy (i.e., fewer calories) than an equivalent amount of saturated fat.
+The greater the degree of unsaturation in a fatty acid (i.e., the more double bonds in the fatty acid) the more susceptible it becomes to lipid peroxidation (rancidity).
 Antioxidants can protect unsaturated fat from lipid peroxidation.

+Composition of common fats

+In chemical analysis, fats are broken down to their constituent fatty acids, which can be analyzed in various ways.
+In one approach, fats undergo transesterification to give fatty acid methyl esters (FAMEs), which are amenable to separation and quantitation using gas chromatography.
+Classically, unsaturated isomers were separated and identified by argentation thin-layer chromatography.

+The saturated fatty acid components are almost exclusively stearic (C18) and palmitic acids (C16).
+Monounsaturated fats are almost exclusively oleic acid.
+Linolenic acid comprises most of the triunsaturated fatty acid component.

 Chemistry and nutrition

-Double bonds may be in either a cis or a trans isomer, depending on the geometry of the double bond.
-In the cis isomer, hydrogen atoms are on the same side of the double bond; whereas in the trans isomer, they are on opposite sides of the double bond (see trans fat).
-Saturated fats are useful in processed foods because saturated fats are less vulnerable to rancidity and usually more solid at room temperature than unsaturated fats.
-Unsaturated chains have a lower melting point, hence these molecules increase the fluidity of cell membranes.